informatics-lab/blog/_posts/2015-12-23-lego-mindstorms.md

 something tangible during their time in the Lab.
 Most of all the project must be 'cool', people must enjoy and have an interest in what they are doing.

-The [Lego Mindstorms][Lego Mindstorms] series of kits contain software and hardware to create customizable, programmable robots.
+The [Lego Mindstorms][Lego Mindstorms] series of kits contain software and hardware to create customisable, programmable robots.
 They include an intelligent brick computer that controls the system, a set of modular sensors and motors, and Lego parts from the Technic line to create the mechanical systems.